taskscape/RESTAPIGateway/readme.md

 If above section is configured, only users with a valid combination of username and password will be permitted to use the API endpoints.

+If none of the sections (`JwtSettings` or `BasicAuthSettings`) are provided,the exposed endpoints will require no authentication.

 You need to subsitute tokens denoted by square brackets with actual values (without square brackets).

 ### Auditing